gnugat/gnugat.github.io/_carew/posts/2014-07-02-learn-sf2-bundles-part-3.md

 waste time wondering where to put new classes (which can rely on 3 bundles).

 My advice: create a single bundle for your application.
-If later on you find that inside it you created a set of classes which make sense in other projects (Symfony2 and non-Symfon2 ones alike), then maybe you can extract them to create a third party library.
+If later on you find that inside it you created a set of classes which makes sense in other projects (Symfony2 and non-Symfon2 ones alike), then maybe you can extract them to create a third party library.
 And then you might create a bundle to integrate it inside Symfony2 applications.